bluz71/bluz71.github.io/_posts/2021-09-10-vim-tips-revisited.md

 Go to the other end of a visual selection
 ----------------------------------------

-Hit `o` to go to the other of the current visual selection, for example if you wish to extend the visual selection (at the other end).
+Hit `o` to go to the other of the current visual selection; for example if you wish to extend the visual selection (at the other end).
 This works for all types of visual selection, including line and block selections.